pph-collective/signal-app/README.md

 ### Caching

 When fetching dataset data, we first check the local cache for the datset before querying the server.
 If you updated data and aren't seeing the change, try clearing your cache.  **NOTE**: because of this, also try really hard not to need to update data once in production as the original data might have a longer shelf life than you anticipate.

+### Analytics in development

+If you have an adblocker, it might try to block the loading of the firebase analytics package.
+Have it trust the site.